MicrosoftDocs/win32/desktop-src/medfound/evrconfig-allowscaling.md

-﻿---
+---
-Description: 'Alllows the Enhanced Video Renderer (EVR) to mix the video within a rectangle that is smaller than the output rectangle, and then scale the result.' ms.assetid: '7e3b8fe1-959b-4391-a715-5d5a7a7dda39'
+Description: Alllows the Enhanced Video Renderer (EVR) to mix the video within a rectangle that is smaller than the output rectangle, and then scale the result. ms.assetid: 7e3b8fe1-959b-4391-a715-5d5a7a7dda39
-title: 'EVRConfig\_AllowScaling attribute'
+title: EVRConfig\_AllowScaling attribute
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EVRConfig\_AllowScaling attribute